Bntagaaa/Windows11-Animated-Profile-Picture/README.md

 - Task Scheduler service enabled
 - A `.gif` file

-No PsExec or other third-party utility is required.

 ## Before You Start

 It is recommended to first set a normal profile picture from **Settings → Accounts → Your info**.
 This helps ensure Windows has created the account-picture registry entries for your user.